Drinking Caffeine is a frequently updated tech commentary by Martyn Chamberlin.

 I’m Martyn Chamberlin, a software developer.
 I have an Associates of Science in Information Technology from Oklahoma State University Institute of Technology and a Bachelor of Science in Computer Science from Northeastern State University.
 My days are filled writing software and solving real-world problems.
 This perspective is what drives the contents of Drinking Caffeine.

 Drinking Caffeine comes in different themes, which you may chose from here.

 Apps & Projects

-Most of the code I write is closed source and for others, but here are some special projects that I’ve worked on.
+Most of the software I write is closed source and for others, but here are some viewable projects that I’ve worked on.

-Quillify lets you share movies you’ve watched in an interface that’s as drop-dead simple as Instagram’s.
-It’s still a work in progress.
+Quillify - Quillify lets you share movies you’ve watched in an interface that’s as drop-dead simple as Instagram’s.
+It’s still a work in progress, albeit a functional one.
 Currently I’m working on a native iOS app for Quillify in Swift.

 Don’t Muck My Markup - Don’t Muck My Markup is a WordPress plugin that lets you disable all auto-generated HTML markup from your posts and pages on a page-by-page basis.